 What is a microchip?

 A microchip is an electronic device that’s only about the size of a grain of rice.
 It gets implanted between the shoulder blades and remains there indefinitely, although it is possible for a microchip to migrate.
 The implant procedure is relatively painless and it’s as quick and easy as receiving a shot.

 How does microchip identification actually work?

 Every microchip comes with its own unique ID number.
-Once it’s implanted, you create an account with the company’s registry to make sure your contact information is associated with that number.
+Once it’s implanted, an account is created for you with the information we have on file with us @ Tritt with the company’s registry.
+Please contact them directly to update or to make sure your contact information is correct.